jpadantas/pop-up_attack_generative/README.md

 # Autonomous Aircraft Tactical Pop-Up Attack Using Imitation and Generative Learning

 This repository contains the implementation of models developed for predicting aircraft control inputs during pop-up attack maneuvers in air combat scenarios.
-The methodology combines imitation learning techniques and generative learning to train and evaluate models using real flight data from the Brazilian Air Force and synthetic data generated with a Variational Autoencoder (VAE).
+The methodology combines imitation learning techniques and generative learning to train and evaluate models using flight data from a high-fidelity flight simulator and synthetic data generated with a Variational Autoencoder (VAE).

 ## Project Overview